Managing infections

 Broad versus narrow-spectrum antibiotics

-Indications for using broad-spectrum agents include life-threatening infection (e.g. neutropenic sepsis), significant risk of a resistant pathogen (e.g. recent hospital admission, care home resident, recent exposure to antibiotics), or on advice from a microbiology doctor.
+Indications for using broad-spectrum agents include life-threatening infection (e.g. sepsis), significant risk of a resistant pathogen (e.g. recent hospital admission, care home resident, recent exposure to antibiotics), or on advice from a microbiology doctor.

 Antibiotics should always be used for the shortest duration possible that gives an appropriate clinical outcome.